Doctor-X: Surgeon Michiko Daimon

 Doctor-X: Surgeon Michiko Daimon (ドクターX〜外科医・大門未知子〜) is a Japanese medical drama that premiered in October 2012 on TV Asahi.
-It stars Japanese actress Ryōko Yonekura.
+It stars Japanese actress Ryoko Yonekura.

 The series ran for seven seasons until December 2021, with a total of 69 episodes and one special.
 It is considered one of the longest-running medical dramas on Japanese television, notable for its consistent high ratings and enduring popularity throughout its broadcast period.

 Plot

 The show follows Daimon Michiko, a freelance surgeon who works at university hospitals in Japan.
 Also known as Doctor-X, Daimon is introduced at new hospitals by walking into surgery staff planning review sessions, where the conditions of her work are established.
 She is depicted as challenging a medical system in crisis, which follows the laws of the jungle.

 Her trademark line is "I never fail", and she is willing to do high risk surgeries that other surgeons are not, sending those patients elsewhere when they are deemed non-operable.
 Her success in treating high risk patients is a result of always putting the patient first, prioritizing their health above performing medical firsts or innovative techniques, and to adapt the right surgical methods on the spot when needed.
 This practice often puts her into conflict with other doctors.
 Beyond being a surgeon, she also served as a vet, combat surgeon and resort doctor.
 Daimon is supported by her manager Akira Kanbara and anesthesiologist Hiromi Jōnouchi.